htmw/2024S-Code-Avengers/README.md

 # Machine Learning Branch for Book Buddy

-This branch of the repository is dedicated to the development and deployment of "BookBuddy," a book ecommerce platform.
+This branch of the repository is dedicated for the development and deployment of "BookBuddy," a book ecommerce platform.